dlannan/defold-wfc/README.md

 - All pngs in the output folder are removed upon startup.
 If you want to save your generated pngs, copy them out of the output folder!

 Todos:
+- Add a way to halt the process if its taking too long.
+- Add seed entry for gui
+- Show the image updating live.
 - There is currently no gui setting for choosing a seed value.
 I will add this.
 - The sample png source files are not necessarily under the MIT license.
 See below.
 This will change, as all samples will be removed and replaced with free versions.
 - General cleanup and perf improvements.